 FORAGING AND MENTAL WELL-BEING:

 A wild bird spends most of its day foraging for food.
 Good nutrition will help keep a bird physically healthy, but allowing the bird to forage for its daily sustenance helps enrich its day-to-day life.
 Placing food in different areas of the cage and using foraging toys or food puzzles engages the bird and allows it to ‘work’ for its food.
 Saving desired food items (such as seeds or nuts) for training sessions can help motivate a bird to learn a desired behaviour.
+For examples of foraging activities, please check the Avian Studios website.

 THIS INFORMATION IS MEANT AS A GUIDELINE ONLY AND IN NO WAY REPLACES CONSULTATION WITH A VETERINARIAN.